 Weed growers strive to design THC mixtures with exact levels of common terpenes.
 These hybrids are fine-tuned with unique flavors to create certain patient outcomes.
 Breeders now use the plant's genetic ID markers.
 These help to design more precise and efficient hybrids.
 They may yet be able to create weed plant products tailored to each patient.

 We Need Studies

 There’s not a lot of data or firm evidence for the entourage effect.
-Most of our data comes from user stories or product vendors.
+Most of our data come from anecdotal evidence, user stories, or product vendors.
 Double-blind clinical trials are the gold standard for research studies.
 To date, we do not have randomized clinical trials.
 These trials look at and compare at least two subject groups.
 One group gets real terpene; the other group takes a fake terpene.
 These types of studies are not so easy now because of weed’s Schedule I status.
 We need cannabis researchers to learn the real beneficial effects of these compounds.
 There may be an entourage effect, but we will never know without legit studies.
 Until then, breeders will keep creating hybrids both legally, or any other way.

 Why is the Strain of Weed Flower So Important?

 Weed growers mine the flowering stage to create hybrid plants.
 These hybrids have varying amounts of THC and CBD.
 Growers toss aside the male plants and use only the female part of the cannabis.
 Breeders tend the female flowers for THC and CBD variants.
 Higher THC levels are good for calming nausea and some types of pain.